 A special note on Protocol Readouts

 The Protocol readout data passed into Visualization is always aggregated at the Molecule/Protocol level, which is an important distinction from the CDD Vault search results table, where you can display multiple/replicate data points per molecule.
 This means that any results passed from CDD Vault will be averaged across all Runs and across Batches, to yield a single value per Molecule.
 With a notable exception of end-point readouts in a Protocol that contains Conditions, this aggregation will be automatically performed by Visualization.

 |Readout marked as condition||

 Example 1: If your search results table in the Vault includes multiple IC50 values per molecule, and the protocol does not have any conditions, you will see a single IC50 geometric average within the Visualization session.

 Example 2: If the search results table in the Vault includes IC50s under several conditions, you will see a separate IC50 geometric average for each condition.

-The most prominent part of the work space is the 4-dimensional scatter plot.
+The most prominent part of the work space is the multi-parameter scatter plot.
 Click on the "expand" icon in the top right corner to maximize the plot.

 X and Y Axes